DarKnight2709/online-shop/README.md

 - **URL:** http://localhost:5000/api/auth/register

 **Response:**
-- 201 Created – body: `{ message: “User register successfully!” }`
+- 201 Created – body: `{ "message": “User register successfully!” }`
-- 400 Bad Request – body: `{ message: "This name is already in use" }`
+- 400 Bad Request – body: `{ "message": "This name is already in use" }`
-- 400 Bad Request – body: `{ message: "This email is already in use" }`
+- 400 Bad Request – body: `{ "message": "This email is already in use" }`
-- 400 Bad Request – body: `{ message: "Passwords do not match!" }`
+- 400 Bad Request – body: `{ "message": "Passwords do not match!" }`
-- 500 Internal Server Error – body: `{ message: "Internal Server Error" }`
+- 500 Internal Server Error – body: `{ "message": "Internal Server Error" }`

 ---